Case Study — UX Design

 - Can get food on time

-- Need Proper cost prices on items
+- Need proper cost prices on items

-- Tracking Food Properly
+- Tracking food properly

 Frustrations

-- Vegetarian & Non Veg food don't have correct indications
+- Vegetarian & Non-Veg food don’t have correct indications

 - Different prices on App & Restaurant

-- Delivery boy doesn't answer calls
+- Delivery person doesn’t answer calls

 IMAGINARY NAMES TO HIDE IDENTITY